 - Placement in the Landscape – know the plant’s growth potential and provide enough space it to reach its ultimate width and height.
 This will allow the plants to achieve their natural shape (and save you years of pruning!).

 Determine your regional climate.
 This will ensure that you select plants that are “cold hardy” and can survive in the temperature extremes of your region.
 Use the U.S. Department of Agriculture Plant Hardiness Zone Map to determine your regional climate zone.
-In the western U.S., use the more detailed Sunset climate zones map found in the Sunset Western Garden Book.
-This is a 24-zone system that details climate zones in states from Colorado west.

 Your property has its own microclimate conditions determined by the orientation of your house and existing vegetation that either protect or expose plants to the elements.
 Carefully note the sun, shade and wind patterns on your property over the seasons.
 Choose plants fitted for these conditions.